Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - A little more expensive than Dropbox.

 SpiderOak is an affordable and effective storage solution.
-Compared to Dropbox, SpiderOak is less expensive for the same amounts of space.
-SpiderOak also provides a number of security options: native encryption, meta data privacy, and peer-to-peer syncing.
-SpiderOak helps users manage cloud storage and backup while still providing syncing and collaborative tools.
+Compared to Dropbox, SpiderOak is less expensive for the same amount of space.
+SpiderOak also provides a number of security options: native encryption, metadata privacy, and peer-to-peer syncing.
+SpiderOak helps users manage secure cloud storage service and backup while providing syncing and collaborative tools.

 - Less expensive than Dropbox.

 - Has better security solutions.

 Most people in the IT industry have run into iDrive at some point in time.
 This backup solution comes with 5 GB of cloud storage and a plethora of backup options. iDrive is able to secure your backups, take multiple backups, and obtain backups from both the cloud and off-premises.
 You’ll always have your data available.

 - iDrive doesn’t have as many syncing or collaborative solutions.